ESP32 Pinout – How to use GPIO pins?

 Note: The maximum operating current which GPIO pins can sink and source is 40mA according to the datasheet of ESP32 chip.
 But it is recommended to keep it below 20mA.

-All GPIO pins on initial boot-up or reset remains in active low state except the following pins.
-The following pins will be in active-high state by default during boot-up or reset.
+All GPIO pins on initial boot-up or reset remain in the active low state except the following pins.
+The following pins will be in an active-high state by default during boot-up or reset.
 Therefore, you should initialize these pins to active-low state in the code in the setup function of the code.

 Interrupt Pins